 What you need to cook tigelle

-You can follow the best tigelle recipe and cook them using a bunch of different techniques and tools, from the most traditional to the more contemporary ones.
+You can cook tigelle using a bunch of different techniques and tools, from the most traditional to the more contemporary ones.
 Let’s go through them:

 - traditionally, the dough was squeezed and cooked near a chimney between discs made from a high-heat resistant claystone.
 The discs were named tigelle, and those gave the name to the food

-- today, many families in Modena own a tool named tigelliera, that can be both in cast iron and electric
+- today, many families in Modena own a tool named tigelle press (tigelliera in Italian).
+It can be both in cast iron (or aluminum, like this) and electric.

-In my life I have tried them all, starting from a very young age, and honestly I would not recommend investing in specific tools: a flat pan like the one in the recipe below will work just fine and is what I always use!
+I have tried them all, starting from a very young age, and honestly, a flat pan like the one in the recipe below will work just fine and is what I always use!